Frequently Asked Questions About the SLS Tests at Home

 - Are there breaks during the test?

 - There will be an optional 10-minute break following Section 1 of the School Leaders Licensure Assessment (SLLA) test.
-At that time notify the administrator if you wish to leave the room.
+At that time, notify the proctor if you wish to leave the room.

 - Will I be able to see my unofficial scores at the end of my test?

-- Unofficial scores are not available for the School Leaders Licensure Assessments (SLLA 6990) or School Superintendent Assessments (SSA 6991).
+- No. Unofficial scores aren't available for the either of the SLS tests offered at home.
 Official scores will be available online via your SLS account.

 - What if I have a technical issue during my test?